Cartrogen/FetchRecords-API/readme.md

 6. You could get an empty array of records with a successful repsonse if there were no records matching your criteria.

 ## Testing with Jest
 All tests are written using the Jest testing framework.
-Documenation on Jest can found here - [Jest documentation](https://jestjs.io/).
+Documention on Jest can found here - [Jest documentation](https://jestjs.io/).
 Note that in order to run the tests, you will have to first terminate your API and run the following command in your terminal in your IDE:

     npm run test --